pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 Tongue-in-cheek.
 But, in retrospect, it sounds obvious - cURL is venerable and legendary.
 Lindy's law in effect!
-Of course though, pure ruby gems have many advantages compared to ffi/native gems, not least of which not randomly segfaulting [^4].
+Of course though, pure ruby gems have many advantages compared to ffi/native gems, not least of which not randomly segfaulting [^pureruby].
 But we'll see how it goes for me and curl wrappers.

 Also, please burn `Timeout::timeout` with fire.